-This HRPP also describes the roles and responsibilities of Manitoba Infrastructure (MI) and its contractors towards heritage protection throughout the life of the Project.
+This HRPP also describes the roles and responsibilities of Manitoba Transportation and Infrastructure and its Contractors towards heritage protection throughout the life of the Project.

 This HRPP includes a system to manage known heritage resources within the Project.
-Known heritage resources fall under three classifications: 1) Heritage Sensitive Areas; 2) Known Heritage Resources; and 3) Culturally Important Areas.
+Known heritage resources fall under three classifications: 1) Heritage Sensitive Areas (HSA); 2) Known Heritage Resources; and 3) Culturally Important Areas.

-- Heritage Sensitive Areas (HSAs) are those portions of the PDA in which pre-construction desktop screening and subsequent field assessments suggest a high potential for archaeological materials.
-Environmental Inspectors (referred to as Environmental Officer in the EMPF) will take extra measures to inspect soil layers within HSAs and enact the Chance Find Procedure if heritage resources are encountered. - 2.
-Known Heritage Resources are heritage sites within the PDA that were identified during the preconstruction HRIA.
+- HSAs are those portions of the PDA in which pre-construction desktop screening and subsequent field assessments suggest a high potential for archaeological materials.
+Trained Inspectors and/or Monitors will take extra measures to inspect soil layers within HSAs and enact the Chance Find Procedure if heritage resources are encountered. - 2.
+Known Heritage Resources are heritage sites within the PDA that were identified during the preconstruction Heritage Resources Impact Assessment (HRIA).
 All heritage sites will be mitigated during pre-construction to a level that satisfies the requirements of HRB and the Heritage Resources Act.
 However, some sites may hold the potential to contain additional archaeological materials that were not recovered pre-construction.
+Most known heritage sites in the PDA will be treated as HSAs

-Most known heritage sites in the PDA will be treated as HSAs (above), in which the Environmental Officer will take extra measures to inspect soil layers and enact the Chance Find Procedure if heritage resources are encountered.
+(above), in which a trained Inspector and/or Monitor will take extra measures to inspect soil layers and enact the Chance Find Procedure if heritage resources are encountered.
 For a known heritage site in which HRB requires an Archaeologist to be present for heritage monitoring, the Archaeologist will take the extra measures to inspect soil layers and manage any heritage resources that may be exposed during construction.

-3. Culturally Important Areas (CIAs) are locations within the PDA that hold historic, social, economic, and/or spiritual value to the inhabitants of the Project Local and Regional assessment areas.
-Environmental Inspectors will take extra measures to identify cultural resources in the CIA, document any potential impacts to a CIA, and enact the Chance Find procedure if cultural resources are encountered or impacted.
+3. Culturally Important Areas (CIA) are locations within the PDA that hold historic, social, economic, and/or spiritual value to the inhabitants of the Project local and regional assessment areas (LAA and RAA).
+Inspectors and/or Monitors will take extra measures to identify cultural resources in the CIA, document potential impacts to a CIA, and enact the Chance Find procedure if cultural resources are encountered or impacted.